 - Dr. John McDougall Discusses Cancer, Webinar 09/15/16 – (1hr 6min video)

-- Diet and Cancer – excellent starting point for resources.
+- Diet and Cancer – PCRM (Physicians Committee for Responsible Medicine).
 Includes links to facts about nutrition and cancer and research into different cancer types

 - World Cancer Research Fund Global Network, & American Institute for Cancer Research.
-(2007).
-Food, nutrition, physical activity, and the prevention of cancer: a global perspective.
-(Second Report).
-Washington, DC: AICR.
+(2018).
+Diet, Nutrition, Physical Activity and Cancer: a Global Perspective (Third Expert Report) Washington, DC: AICR.

 - Cancer: Is It Just Bad Luck or Failed Research? – T. Colin Campbell, PhD (2015)